Silvenga/LinuxScripts/README.md

 server-speedtest
 ================

-A script to test the network speeds and quality on a server, written in Bash.
+A script to test network quality and speeds on a server, written in Bash.

 ### Features

-`server-speedtest` runs multiple tests to assess your network speeds and quality:
+`server-speedtest` runs multiple tests to assess your network performance:

 * Download speed: 100MB file downloads from looking glasses around the globe
 * speedtest.net: local upload and download speeds using a geographically close provider